fmtlib/fmt/README.rst

   performance of IOStreams.
 See `Speed tests`_ and `Fast integer to string conversion in C++
   <http://zverovich.net/2013/09/07/integer-to-string-conversion-in-cplusplus.html>`_.
-* Small code size both in terms of source code (the core library consists of a single header file and a single source file) and compiled code.
+* Small code size both in terms of source code (the core library consists of two header files and a single source file) and compiled code.
   See `Compile time and code bloat`_.
 * Reliability: the library has an extensive set of `unit tests
   <https://github.com/fmtlib/fmt/tree/master/test>`_.